How Quickly Does Viagra Work, and How Long Does it Last?

 Cialis (tadalafil):

-• but, Cialis can last for up to 36 hours – it’s sometimes called the ‘weekend pill’
+• can last for up to 36 hours (this is why it’s also known as the ‘weekend pill’)

-• it’s still recommended you take it 1 hour before sex though
+• still recommended that you take it 1 hour before sex

 Cialis Daily:

-• this is a tablet with a lower dose than normal Cialis that you take every day
+• lower dose than Cialis that you take every day

-• it takes about 3 days to build up to a steady level in your body
+• takes around 3 days to build up to a steady level in your body

-• once it’s at the right level, you should be able to get erections easier at any time, so you don’t have to plan for sex
+• once it’s at the right level, you should be able to get erections easily and at any time, so you don’t have to plan for sex

-• this option is best if you have sex on more than 3 days a week
+• best option if you have sex on more than 2 days a week

 It’s also worth mentioning that if you fix the underlying causes of ED, you could make it easier to get erections any time (a bit like if you were using Cialis Daily).
 You can do this by:

-• Getting check for related health conditions that can cause ED
+• getting checked for related health conditions that can cause ED

 Alternative medication for erectile dysfunction should always be regulated and recommended by doctors.
-Sildenafil contains products like Kamagra and Kamagra Oral Jelly may work differently and cause severe side effects.
+Sildenafil-containing products like Kamagra and Kamagra Oral Jelly may work differently and cause severe side effects.

 Medically reviewed by: